7 Reasons You Should Read the Book before Seeing "the Giver" in Theaters ...

 i read the book in class and its AWESOME...ima try to watch the movie wheb its out

-We read this book in school and one one liked it. :-/
+We just read this in school too!!

 I read this book in middle school.
 I'm looking forward to the movie